brestows/awesome-metalgamer/README.rst

 Using it
 --------

-You have to include this module into your rc.lua
+You have to include this module into your `rc.lua`

 ::

     require("metalgamer")
+    metalgamer.widgets.terminal = "urxvtc"
+    metalgamer.widgets.browser = "firefox"

+Some widgets require a terminal or a browser, so you need to set them as well.

 Widgets
 -------

 Each function returns a widget that can be used in wiboxes.

+**In a nutshell:**

+You need to write the code snippets in your `rc.lua` and adding these to your wiboxes.
+For more clarity look into my `rc.lua` `here <https://github.com/the-metalgamer/Evolution-Dotfile/blob/master/.config/awesome/rc.lua>`_.

 Deluge:
 =======

 Shows the torrents which are currently in deluge.
-Using \`deluge-console`.
+Using `deluge-console`.

 ::